-My take: Full disclosure: EconTalk is not only a podcast to me, but it is also an obsession.
-I’ve been listening to Russ Roberts’ podcasts for years and it has opened my mind on so many topics that I couldn’t possibly list them all.
-Not only is EconTalk useful for antitrust fanatics as Russ and his guests discuss competitiveness, tech giants and regulation on a regular basis, but also, it shows how much the fields of science benefits from knowing each other better.
+My take: Full disclosure: EconTalk is not just a podcast to me, it is an obsession.
+I’ve been listening to Russ Roberts’ podcasts for years and it has opened my mind to so many topics that I couldn’t possibly list them all.
+Not only is EconTalk useful for antitrust fanatics as Russ and his guests discuss competitiveness, tech giants, and regulation on a regular basis, but also, it shows how much the fields of science benefit from knowing each other better.
 I would recommend this podcast to anyone interested in understanding the world we live in.
 Period.

 Test episode(s): “Matt Ridley on the Evolution of Everything“: Matt Ridley talks with EconTalk host Russ Roberts about his latest book, The Evolution of Everything.
 Ridley applies the lens of emergent order to a wide variety of phenomena including culture, morality, religion, commerce, innovation, and consciousness.

-My take: This is probably the most entertaining podcast of this list.
+My take: This is probably the most entertaining podcast on this list.
 Maybe that is why I learned so much over the years thanks to Stephen Dubner.
-In Freakonomics Radio, he is analyzing the world through the lenses of a (behavioral) economist and applying “market thinking” into nonmarket things.
+In Freakonomics Radio, he is analyzing the world through the lenses of a (behavioral) economist and applying “market thinking” to nonmarket things.
 It’s hard not to fall in love with Freakonomics Radio (and the books).
 It opens the mind.